pxheim/zettelkasten/book-higginbotham-2021-principles-of-web-api-design.md

 ---

-RPC is good when speed is important and coupling is fine (server and client will be tightly coupled).
-Basically speed is traded for coupling.
+RPC is a good protocol option when speed is important.
+However, be aware that through the nature of RPC, the client and the server will be tightly coupled.
+Basically you trade speed for coupling.

-In real time communication (async messaging), there are three main types of messages, request, response and event.
-The request and responses are linked, i.e. they can be sync or async.
+When dealing with real time communication, there are three main types of messages that need to be implemented:
+- Request: a request for an action or a resource.
+- Response: a response coupled to a request.
+- Event: just an event that was triggered in the system.
+Not coupled to a request.

-Message broker sits between publisher of a message and the consumer(s).
-This is great!
-Publisher does not have to know about rest of system, queuing can be handled by the broker, distribution is easy, etc.
+Message broker is a great pattern for avoiding coupling.
+It sits between the publisher of a message and the consumer(s).
+This way, the publisher does not have to know about the rest of the system, and the consumer does not have to care about where the message is actually coming from.
+Queueing, distribution, etc is all handled by the broker.

 ---